Shares of HNA affiliates rally after report of China bailout plan

 In December, Chairman Chen Feng said the firm had delayed some salary payments in 2019 because of cash flow shortages, but vowed to resolve liquidity risks in 2020.

-However, the virus outbreak has pressured the industry this year, prompting flight cancellations and adding to an already weak outlook for demand in a slowing global economy.
+However, the virus outbreak has pressured its core airline business this year, with Hong Kong Airlines, part-owned by HNA, announcing a plan to cut 400 jobs this month.

-Airlines have tried to cut losses by putting foreign pilots on unpaid leave.
-Hong Kong Airlines, also part-owned by HNA, has said it will cut 400 jobs.

-Reporting by Bhargav Acharya in Bengaluru, Zoey Zhang in Beijing and Brenda Goh in Shanghai; Editing by Miyoung Kim and Himani Sarkar
+Reporting by Bhargav Acharya in Bengaluru, Zoey Zhang in Beijing and Brenda Goh in Shanghai, Anshuman Daga in Singapore; Editing by Miyoung Kim, Himani Sarkar and Muralikumar Anantharaman